What to Wear to Jury Duty 2026: Complete Dress Code Guide

 - Business casual is the standard jury duty dress code for most courts

-- Federal courts are more formal than state and local courts
+- Federal courts are stricter than state and local courts

 - Jeans are a gray area that depends on your specific courthouse